NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide* --

-## What's a NeCTAR image?
+### What's a NeCTAR image?

 1. A picture at an exhibition
 1. A representation of NeCTAR
 1. The general impression that NeCTAR presents to the world
 1. A file that contains the contents of a hard drive
-1. A piece in the NeCTAR art collection
+1. A fine piece in the NeCTAR art collection

 -- *Slide End* --